-Depending on system and network speed, the installation can take up to 60 minutes to complete; once the installation has finished, the following message will be displayed.
+Depending on system and network speed, the installation can take up to 60 minutes to

 Press Restart Now to reboot the newly installed system.

 Updating Ubuntu Software

 While updates were downloaded on the system during the install, the updates were not applied.
 Follow the instructions below to update the system now.